 Electric baseboard heaters have no moving parts and don’t burn fuel, so they demand little upkeep.
 Still, nothing lasts forever.
 These units can eventually wear out and need replacement.
 If you use more than a small amount of heat, it may be wise to install different equipment that consumes less energy.

 Each baseboard unit contains a heating element.
 This component converts electricity into heat that slowly passes through the heater’s grille and begins rising.
 All electric elements eventually wear out and fail, especially if you use them frequently.
-The necessary replacement part may cost almost as much as the entire unit.
+The necessary replacement part may cost as much as the entire unit.

 Unlike a central furnace or boiler, electric baseboard units typically have their own separate thermostats in each room.
 This gives you greater control over the temperature but also increases the likelihood of thermostat failure.
 If a knob wears out or the temperature sensor fails, you’ll need a new thermostat.